sancons20/calendar-card-pro/README.md

 month_separator_color: 'var(--secondary-text-color)' # Solid color for stronger emphasis
 ```

-With this configuration, your calendar will display week numbers in a pill at the beginning of each week, with a visual hierarchy of separator lines (thicker for month boundaries, medium for week boundaries, thin for day separators).
+With this configuration, your calendar will display week numbers in a pill at the beginning of each week, with a visual hierarchy of separator lines (thicker for month boundaries, medium for week boundaries, no day separators).

 #### Per-Calendar Event Limits